 This dynamic Photographic survey showcases Kingston as you've never seen it before!

-The final leg of the OptiKA 2019 exhibition commences this month with an exhibition at DFO Moorabbin, featuring all participant entries.
-The works will be shown between Monday 30 March and Monday 13 April.
-The exhibition provides a diverse and fascinating snapshot of the area, from well-known icons to hidden treasures.
-Cast your vote for your favourite photograph through the People's Choice Award to go in the running to win a $250 DFO Moorrabbin gift voucher.
+In light of current government and health directives concerning Covid-19, the OptiKA 2019 exhibition will no longer be held at DFO Moorabbin.
+The final leg of the exhibition will commence with an online exhibition, featuring all participant entries and an online voting system for the People's Choice Award.
+The exhibition will provide a diverse and fascinating snapshot of the area, from well-known icons to hidden treasures.
+Casting your vote for your favourite photograph through the People's Choice Award will put you in the running to win a $250 DFO Moorabbin gift voucher.

 Congratulations to all those who entered last year's Award as well as last year's well deserved prize winners, listed below.

 Best Photograph Award: $4,000 sponsored by DFO Moorabbin - Winner, Wei Fu, Recall, Moorabbin Aviation Museum, 2019.

 Highly Commended Best Photograph Award, $250 sponsored by the City of Kingston - Winner Nathan Giles, Mulkarra Drive, Edithvale, 2019.

 People's Choice Award: $1,000 sponsored by DFO Moorabbin - Voting closes 1 June!